joshuajacobs2020/AWS-Comprehend-Bias-Project/README_Updated.md

 Here is an example of regression results for positive phrases.

-7. A better way to analyze the results are through[visualizations](https://github.com/joshuajacobs2020/QTM-350---Group-4/blob/main/Data%20Visualizations.ipynb).
+7. A better way to analyze the results are through [visualizations](https://github.com/joshuajacobs2020/QTM-350---Group-4/blob/main/Data%20Visualizations.ipynb).
 In this file, we created box and whisker plots to hone in on the median positive and negative score for different political affiliations.
 An example of creating a boxplot is provided.
 If the user is creating their own data visualizations, the x parameter can be used to plot their own data generated from the sentiment score.

 ```python
 ax.boxplot(x=[Dem3['Negative'], Rep3['Negative']], vert=False)